DeepRegNet/DeepReg/docs/doc_data_loader.md

 All image data should be placed under `images.h5`.
 The label data should be placed under `labels.h5`, if available.

-The keys have to satisfy a specific format, `group-%d-%d`, where `%d` represents an integer number.
+The keys must satisfy a specific format, `group-%d-%d`, where `%d` represents an integer number.
 The first number corresponds to the group index, and the second number corresponds to the observation index.
 For example, `group-3-2` corresponds to the second observation from the third group.